Miriam Smith joined Chambers in April 2018 following the successful completion of pupillage.

 Miriam has a broad criminal practice, acting for prosecuting authorities and defendants in the magistrates’ court, Crown Court and High Court.
 She also acts for requested persons in extradition proceedings and was recently appointed to the CPS Specialist Extradition Panel at Grade 1.

-Miriam has developed a broad criminal practice, acting for prosecuting authorities and defendants in the magistrates’ court, Crown Court and High Court and representing prisoners before the Parole Board.
-Miriam also has a growing public law practice and is regularly instructed by government agencies in litigious and advisory matters.
+Miriam has a growing public law and inquiry practice and she is regularly instructed by government agencies in litigious and advisory matters.

 Miriam prosecutes and defends in the magistrates’ court, youth court and Crown Court.

 She has experience of cases concerning a broad range of criminal offences including serious and domestic violence, theft and fraud, public order, offensive weapons, drugs, sexual offences and driving offences.
 Miriam is regularly instructed in serious matters beyond her year of call: recently, Miriam was instructed to represent a defendant in an eight-handed class A drugs supply case involving 35,000 pages of telephone evidence.

 Miriam has represented a number of young and vulnerable individuals, in particular those with learning difficulties and mental health conditions.
 She has experience of a full range of witness handling involving young and vulnerable witnesses, including ground rules, using intermediaries and video-link cross-examination.